 Luckily, my view to the south isn’t too bad, and I am able to view and photograph Thor’s Helmet as it reaches about 30 degrees in apparent altitude at its peak.

 The Canis Major constellation contains the brightest star in the sky, Sirius.

 You’ll find this emission nebula in the constellation Canis Major, which is easy to point out thanks to the brightest star in the sky, Sirius, near the head of the “great dog”.
 This constellation follows alongside Orion and comes out a little later on through the night.

 Another target you should look into for February as Orion heads on out is the Seagull Nebula.
-This one is also in Canis Major, but it’s a lot larger.
+This one is in Monoceros, but it’s a lot larger.
 This nebula is a more practical choice for focal lengths in the 500mm and wider range.

 My Old Imaging Laptop

 I used one of my aging laptop computers to run the imaging session.
 I purchased this computer refurbished on Amazon for less than $300 several years ago (2017).

 This compact PC offers 11.5 inches of laggy, “still working on it” performance.
 It may not be the fastest machine on the planet, but it gets the job done.